r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 ...maybe we need to go down the path where you can smell the alcohol before you even set foot in it.

 **Kasuga-no-Tsubone:**
-Let's hurry back and find another way,before {(M) Lord /(F) Lady} Fujimaru starts acting even stranger!
+Let's hurry back and find another way,before [♂ Lord /♀ Lady] Fujimaru starts acting even stranger!

 ## Act Four: Remedy for Intoxication, Part Four